Zamia integrifolia: Description

-This is a low-growing plant, with a trunk that grows to 3–25 cm high, but is often subterranean.
+Z. integrifolia is a low-growing plant, with a trunk that grows to 3–25 cm high, but is often subterranean.
 Over time, it forms a multi-branched cluster, with a large, tuberous root system, which is actually an extension of the above-ground stems.
 The leaves can be completely lost during cold periods, with the plant lying dormant in its tuberous root system, allowing this cycad to be relatively cold hardy.
-The plant can survive up to USDA region 8b (10° to 20° F).
+The plant can survive up to USDA region 8b (10° to 20°F).
 The stems and leaves regenerate after the cold period subsides with full foliage.

-Like other cycads, Zamia integrifolia is dioecious, having male or female plants.
+Like other cycads, Z. integrifolia is dioecious, having male or female plants.
 The male cones are cylindrical, growing to 5–16 cm long; they are often clustered.
 The female cones are elongate-ovoid and grow to 5–19 cm long and 4–6 cm in diameter.